asadm/vibemode/readme.md

 1.  **Pack Context:** Package selected files from your project (respecting `.gitignore`) into a single, structured XML format, perfect for pasting into an AI chat interface.
 2.  **Apply Changes:** Take the diff-like output provided by an AI (in any format it gives it back to you) and apply those changes directly back to your local files using the Gemini API.

+## 🤔 Why

+Sure you can use cursor or copilot but I usually resort to using the model directly from the official UI they provide, be it ChatGPT or AI Studio.
+But I also want to apply the changes back to my repo.
+This is the missing glue for this workflow!

 ## ✨ Features

 *   **Interactive Packing:** Use glob patterns or type file/directory names with autocomplete to select folders and files to pack.